 Mean score of companies in the Transport Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-The National Cancer Institute (NCI), headquartered in EG, currently does not report any specific carbon emissions data, as indicated by the absence of figures in the latest emissions data.
+The National Cancer Institute (NCI), headquartered in EG, currently does not report any specific carbon emissions data, as indicated by the absence of emissions figures in kg CO2e.
 Additionally, there are no documented reduction targets or climate pledges associated with the NCI at this time.
-As a result, the NCI's climate commitments and initiatives remain unclear, and there is no inherited emissions data from a parent or related organization.
-Without specific emissions figures or reduction strategies, it is challenging to assess their environmental impact or commitment to sustainability.
-In the broader context, organisations in the healthcare sector are increasingly recognising the importance of addressing climate change and reducing carbon footprints, but specific actions and commitments from the NCI are currently not available.
+As a result, the NCI's climate commitments and initiatives remain unspecified, and there is no inherited emissions data from a parent or related organization.
+Without concrete data or targets, it is challenging to assess their environmental impact or commitment to sustainability within the context of industry standards.

 Companies disclose and commit to reducing emissions to show they are serious about reducing emissions impact over time.
 They can also help a company track its progress over time.